Résumé

 Florida State University, Bachelor of Engineering, Engineering Science

-PROFESSIONAL LICENSE
+PROFESSIONAL

-Control systems - California
+Professional Engineer’s License - Control systems – California.

 ADDITIONAL SKILLS

-Speaks and writes some Japanese and Korean languages.
+Speaks some Japanese and Korean languages.